 There are only 8 of them, so you’d better book in advance 😉

 I found my bungalow very comfortable.
-The wooden building materials and the dry palm leaf roof give a robin-chic look that perfectly mixes the island’s atmosphere.
+The wooden building materials and the dry palm leaf roof give a robin-chic look that perfectly mixes with the island’s atmosphere.
 There are also various seats and hammocks where you can relax.
 It was perfect for sunrise.

 In Islabela, you won’t find any A/C and the electricity comes mostly from solar panels.
 We don’t mess with the environment here.